MxpleSticks/Bee-Swarm-Smart-Notification/README.md

   ```
   python bee_swarm_notifier.py
   ```
 - The GUI will open, allowing you to configure webhooks, events, items, and settings.
+You can run Natro Macro simultaneously, as the notifier passively monitors the screen without affecting macro operations.

 ## Features
 - **Real-time OCR Detection**: Monitors a specific screen region for game events and item drops using Tesseract OCR.